lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/summit/index.rst

 Startup Camera Services
 -----------------------

-This needs to be done from auxtel-mcm.
+This needs to be done from auxtel-mcm and comcam-mcm.

 * Start Camera Daemons (command is the same on both machines)
     * *sudo systemctl start opensplice.service*